-8.3.
+7.2.
 General structure

 OranJ is structured to supply a constantly up-to-date picture of the situation in the surgical block or individual room.
-The workstations are configured in such a way as to provide all and only the information relevant to the user concerned.
+The workstations are configured to provide all and only the information relevant to the user concerned.

-This means that every workstation enables the use of the program functions concerning the specific user
+This means that every workstation enables the use of the program functions concerning the specific user.